-Founded in 1952, the Münchner Rundfunkorchester has developed over the course of its more than 60-year history to an ensemble with a wideranging artistic spectrum, and this outstanding versatility has placed it in a position all its own on Munich’s orchestra landscape.
+Founded in 1952, the Münchner Rundfunkorchester has developed over the course of more than 65 years of history to an ensemble with a wideranging artistic spectrum, and this outstanding versatility has placed it in a position all its own on Munich’s orchestra landscape.
 Concert performances of operas featuring renowned vocal soloists at Sunday Concerts and the “Paradisi gloria” series presenting sacred music from the 20th and 21st centuries number among its many assignments, as do children’s and young people’s concerts with supplementary educational programs, entertaining theme evenings called “Wednesdays at 7:30” and music from film scores.
 Proof that the Münchner Rundfunkorchester has its hand on the pulse of the times can be found in the regularly recurring crossover programs linking classics and pop.